CUHK-PJS/pg_driver/README.md

 ### Camera Setup
 This module will check all the free cameras in the current system, and initial them, all this part is copy from Acquisition/Acquisition.cpp file.

+### Camera Release
+This module will release all the in use cameras, all this part is copy from Acquisition/Acquisition.cpp file.

 ### Core module
 This is the major parts for extracting the image from driver and publish to the ros space.